• Art Magazine

 Long-term risks such as cardiovascular diseases

 Even more alarming are the long-term consequences of prolonged sitting.
-The WHO warns: Prolonged sitting increases the risk of heart disease, cancer, and type 2 diabetes.
-In fact, the risk of death from continuous sitting is doubled.
-Shockingly, a lack of exercise even shortens life expectancy.
-About seven percent of all deaths in Germany are attributable to a lack of physical activity.
+The WHO warns that prolonged sitting increases the risk of heart disease, cancer, and type 2 diabetes.
+In fact, the risk of death from uninterrupted sitting is twice as high.
+Shockingly, lack of exercise even shortens life expectancy.
+Approximately seven percent of all deaths in Germany are attributable to insufficient physical activity.

-The WHO therefore recommends at least 150 minutes of aerobic activity per week.
-However, 42.2% of the German population fails to achieve this target.
-A height-adjustable desk offers a practical solution: It allows you to alternate between sitting and standing, thus bringing more movement into your daily work routine.
-The correct standing height at your desk is crucial for ergonomically relieving strain on your spine.
+The WHO therefore recommends at least 150 minutes of endurance activity per week.
+However, 42.2% of the German population does not reach this target.
+A height-adjustable desk offers a practical solution: it allows users to alternate between sitting and standing, thus bringing more movement into the workday.
+The correct standing height at the desk is crucial for ergonomically relieving strain on the spine.

-How the height-adjustable desk has changed my work
+How the height-adjustable desk has changed the way I work

-When I purchased my height-adjustable desk two years ago, I had no idea how fundamentally my work routine would change.
-The simple transition between sitting and standing has not only improved my physical condition but also significantly increased my productivity as a lecturer.
+When I bought my height-adjustable desk two years ago, I didn't realize how fundamentally my daily work routine would change.
+The simple switch between sitting and standing has not only improved my physical condition but also significantly increased my productivity as a lecturer.

 My height-adjustable desk: Furniwell V2